The Best Documentaries on Netflix You Can't Afford to Miss

-Netflix's documentary library is so good it's almost overwhelming.
+Netflix's documentary library is almost overwhelming.
 That's why we've made this list: Our picks for the very best Netflix has to offer.

 Here's how we're breaking things down.
 We're starting with the very best up top, then the rest listed by genre.